Jorge Luis Pinto: Managing career

 In the 2014 FIFA World Cup, Pinto secured a 3–1 victory for Costa Rica over Uruguay and another 1–0 victory over Italy.
 After a 0–0 draw against England, Costa Rica finished first in what many called the "Group of Death", the second time Costa Rica made it to the World Cup Round of 16.
 On 29 June 2014, Costa Rica defeated Greece on penalties and went through to the quarter finals of the 2014 World Cup.
 His team eventually lost on penalties to the Netherlands after a goalless draw.
+Shortly after Costa Rica's elimination, Pinto stepped down as coach, citing "differences" with the Costa Rican Football Federation.
+He was voted as CONCACAF's best coach of 2014, beating United States head coach Jürgen Klinsmann.

 In December 2014, he became manager of the Honduras.
 Pinto took his team into the two leg intercontinental playoff against Australia for a place at the 2018 FIFA World Cup in Russia.
 However, Honduras lost to Australia 3–1 on aggregate over the two legs and Pinto later stepped down as Honduras coach.

 In July 2018, he was on a 4-man shortlist for the vacant Egyptian national team manager job.
 In November 2018, he returned to Colombia to coach Millonarios, until October 2019.

 In summer 2020, he became the head coach of the United Arab Emirates national team.
 On 30 November 2020, Pinto's contract was terminated due to disappointing results with the national team.

 On 1 October 2022, he returned to Deportivo Cali for a second spell as manager, having previously been at the helm of the Colombian club from 1990 to 1991.
+Pinto managed Deportivo Cali for nine months, resigning on 8 July 2023.